College of Education2021-2022

 What Can I Do with a Minor in Career and Technical Education?

-Students majoring in CTE related fields (such as Hotel and Restaurant Management, Business Administration, Management, Applied Sciences, Health Sciences, Construction Management) who have career goals that include teaching/training their occupational area to others would benefit from completing a minor in CTE.
+Students majoring in Career and Technical Education (CTE) related fields (such as Hotel and Restaurant Management, Business Administration, Management, Applied Sciences, Health Sciences, Construction Management) who have career goals that include teaching/training their occupational area to others would benefit from completing a minor in CTE.
 This minor is a good fit for those with career goals outside of public schools – in business, industry, trade schools, or training settings.
 It provides students with a skill set for conducting training in their major field.

 A minor is earned in conjunction with a bachelor's degree.